lambdaforge/geometric-modelling/README.md

 # Geometric Modelling and Animation

-Geoemtric Modelling and Animation assignments in gorilla.
+Geometric Modelling and Animation assignments in gorilla.

 ## Worksheets